 - Task 3 (prediction of PFS using ground-truth delineation of tumors) is sponsored by Biomemtech with a prize of 500 €.

 Bioemission technoloy solutions (Biomemtech, https://bioemtech.com/) is a Greek company founded in 2013 by a group of young engineers with significant research and professional experience in the field of emerging molecular imaging technology.
 It aims to fulfill the existing needs in imaging equipment and imaging services for small, medium, but also large groups.

 We would like to thank the sponsors for their support!

 💾 Data description

 - Task 3.
 Same as task 2.
-In addition, ground-truth contours are provided for the algorithm but only through a docker framework to ensure the challengers do not have direct access to them.
+In addition, ground-truth contours of the test cases will be made available for the algorithms developed by challengers through a docker framework, in order to ensure the challengers do not have direct access to them.

 📨 Results submission format

 In order to provide a fair comparison, participants who want to rely on additional training data should also report results using only the HECKTOR training data and discuss differences in the results (no matter the task considered).